WildCap: Facial Albedo Capture in the Wild via Hybrid Inverse Rendering: Experiments

 \section{Experiments}

 In this Section, we first introduce our implementation details in Section~\ref{sec:exp:id}.
 We then evaluate core design choices in Section~\ref{sec:exp:eval} and compare our method to prior arts in Section~\ref{sec:exp:cmp}.
 Next, we present results of our method on diverse subjects under different lighting conditions in Section~\ref{sec:exp:res} and discuss limitations in Section~\ref{sec:exp:limit}.
-We strongly suggest the reader check our supplementary material and video for more experimental results.
+We strongly suggest the reader check our supplementary material and video in our \href{https://yxuhan.github.io/WildCap/index.html}{project page} for more experimental results.